muilpp/MM-concert-calendar/README.md

 ```
     git clone https://github.com/muilpp/MM-concert-calendar.git
 ```
-  A new folder will appear, navigate into it and open concertcalendar.js.
-Paste the id value you copied in the previous step inside the property named area.
-Also add the username and lastFM keys below.
+  A new folder will be created.
+Inside, edit the file concertcalendar.js and paste the id value you copied in the previous step to the property named area.
+Also add the username and lastFM key below it.

   3. Add, to the modules array, in the config/config.js file:
 ```